How to Install and Flash a New Window

 That’s all there is too it!
 Okay, we admit that window installation is not as simple and easy as used to be…but neither are water damage and callbacks.
 We want to thank our two experts for stopping by and walking us through the entire process:

 Meet the experts

 Lori has been a Tyvek Specialist for over 12 years.
 She works closely with Architects, General Contractors, Builders, and installers to help build a quality, energy efficient building.
 Before becoming a Tyvek Specialist, she worked for a national builder for over 10 years where she managed single family and multifamily projects.
-She is very passionate about her job and is highly respected in the building industry.

 Eric Klein, Senior Installation and Service Instructor